snigdha2210/alma-hiring-test/README.md

 - **Authentication:**
   The admin interface is protected by an inline authentication modal.
 Users enter valid credentials to gain access. (admin,password)
+- **Sorting, Filtering, Searching:**
+  The admin can search for any particular person, filter through status and sort all columns.
 - **State Management:**
   Leads are managed in a Redux store.
 When a lead is submitted, it is stored in memory (via API routes) and synchronized with Redux.
 - **CRUD Functionality:**